bhall2001/moduops-www/moduops/blog/2026-09-06-new-schedule-engine.md

 I've spent many sleepless nights trying to move ModuOps beyond drops-only with a "pick up all."
 That's our history -- Mad River and Big Timber never tracked condition, and ModuOps hasn't either, until now.

-ModuOps is also a car-type-based pseudo-random select engine (for the most part), which made this an interesting design challenge.
+ModuOps is a car-type-based pseudo-random select engine (for the most part), which makes this an interesting design challenge.
 I wanted a scheduling engine that still handles drops as we know them, but also tracks what's been sent to each drop zone and schedules those cars to be pulled later.

 What I came up with is the new "Pull & Drop Ops" scheduling engine -- with a twist...